neon-coder/neon-coder/README.md

 - To become noob websites developer
 - my bro
 - What I love
-To get contributions in github
+- To get contributions in github
-To make pro websites
+- To make pro websites
-To make reverse engineering websites 🤣🤣
+- To become a pro web developer

 <!---
 vedanthkante/vedanthkante is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.